MODA-NYC/OpenDataPersonas/local-liason/index.md

 ---
 layout: persona
-title: Community-Oriented Curator
+title: Local Liason
 person: roman
-role: Community-Oriented Curator
+role: Local Liason
 age: 38
 occupation: Project Manager at a Bronx community services nonprofit
 quote: “Open data is in world full of technical people.
 I am torn about this, on one hand it's  important for the city to provide broad data, on the other hand, it causes average citizens to become reliant on technologists.”